The Customer Service Centre is open 8am-5pm Monday-Friday.

-The Library Lounge will offer daily newspapers, computers for self-service, a printer, a lounge area and a couple of TVs, as well as access to the Wanjoo Lounge for over 55s.
+The Library Lounge offers daily newspapers, computers for self-service, a printer, a lounge area and a couple of TVs, as well as access to the Wanjoo Lounge for over 55s.

-The main library will be twice the size of the old one and feature a huge range of books, computers, dedicated children’s and youth spaces, a program space, hireable meeting room and two beautiful outdoor courtyards.
+The main library is twice the size of the old one and feature a huge range of books, computers, dedicated children’s and youth spaces, a program space, hireable meeting room and two beautiful outdoor courtyards.

-Also in the library will be the Fremantle History Centre, with three dedicated PCs for history research, book display cabinets and built-in map draws, a public access microfilm reader and a huge 65-inch touch screen for viewing our extensive collection of maps and historic photographs.
+Also in the library is the Fremantle History Centre, with three dedicated PCs for history research, book display cabinets and built-in map draws, a public access microfilm reader and a huge 65-inch touch screen for viewing our extensive collection of maps and historic photographs.

-The colourful new Walyalup Koort playground will be a critical part of the revitalisation of Freo’s civic heart by attracting children and families to the area.
+The colourful new Walyalup Koort playground is a critical part of the revitalisation of Freo’s civic heart by attracting children and families to the area.

-Inspired by Fremantle’s industrial history and close links with nature, the playground will include features such as cranes, bridges, train tracks and shipping containers.
+Inspired by Fremantle’s industrial history and close links with nature, the playground includes features such as cranes, bridges, train tracks and shipping containers.

 Programmable lighting elements will also highlight the playground’s features at night, creating a whole new look and feel after dark and making it a feature of the broader public space in Walyalup Koort.